A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Variational Bayesian inference for quantum estimation

 According to Born's rule, the probability outcome for $y_t$ is given by

 We label $p(y_t \mid x_t, \vtheta)$ as \textit{the model}.
-The experimental data is processed through Bayes' formula to get the posterior probability of $\vtheta$, i.e.
+The experimental data {are} processed through Bayes' formula to get the posterior probability of $\vtheta$, i.e.

-The Bayesian approach, in addition to enabling uncertainty quantification from the posterior, is efficient in the use of data, especially for small data sets, and allows seamless incorporation of prior belief about the model and its parameters, which are indicated in the above formula with the distribution $\pi(\vtheta)$.
+The Bayesian approach, in addition to enabling uncertainty quantification from the posterior, is efficient in the use of data, and allows seamless incorporation of prior {beliefs} about the model and its parameters, which are indicated in the above formula with the distribution $\pi(\vtheta)$.

 We will further use the following definitions and nomenclature.
 The joint likelihood is defined as

 and